vadim-miller2/book-test1/pages/ch_app_test.md

 -   Secure server:

     -   $={yes\\|no}.
 The default is no.<br/>Indication of the server to be used with secure connections only.
-For STANDALONE servers it means to use SSL, and for the HTTP\* ones – to use the HTTPS protocol.
+For STANDALONE servers it means to use SSL, and for the HTTP\* ones â€“ to use the HTTPS protocol.

 -   Content type indication: